 Edmund’s limp grew more pronounced the further we went and I worried about him, but I knew there was no stopping now.
 The only way out was through.

-We must have gone down a thousand feet when pinprick lights flicked on in some distant firmament.
+After what felt like an age, pinprick lights flicked on in some distant firmament.
 They twinkled like fairy gems, in every shade and hue like the rainbow light that had guided us here and still suffused the air.

-Far, far below a structure was illuminated.
+Far, far below, a structure was illuminated.
 A step pyramid lit by impossible crystalline lamps on stanchions at its corners.
 The whole surface of the monument was plated in gold and engraved with strange forms that I could not resolve.

 On the pyramid’s flat top there was something that looked like an altar near one corner, with the incongruous shape of a bed opposite.
 Between was a low dais and something that looked like a throne.